This document will show you how to use the Java classes in the sfutils.frs

 is to work backwards.
 A FileRelease

-belongs to a Package
+belongs to a Package,

-which in turn belongs to a Project
+which in turn belongs to a Project,

-which needs an Administrator
+which needs an Administrator.

 So let's start there:

-Next, we should create the Project
+Next, we should create the Project to

 which our Administrator